- Now Accepting Applications for August 2015.

 - With 84 lecture, 90 skills lab, and 144 clinical hours you will be well prepared to be a competent, caring, self-directed member of the healthcare team.

-- For the first 8 weeks, class time is Mon., 8:00 AM to noon, and Wed., 12:30 PM to 3:30 PM.
-For the second 6 weeks, class time is Wed. and Thurs. from 9:00 AM to noon.
+- Class time is Tuesday and Thursday, 8:30 AM to 11:30 AM.
 Clinical time is completed in the final 6 weeks of the course.
 There is 24 hours of clinical time required per week with various shifts available to choose from.
 Peninsula students may have clinical opportunities on the Peninsula upon request.

 - Graduates of the course receive a certificate of completion in Monitor Surveillance.